-The Mernda Campus of Gilson College is not registered with CRICOS and cannot enrol students that are covered by a Student Visa or Tourist/Visitors Visa.
+Mernda Hills Christian College is not registered with CRICOS and cannot enrol students that are covered by a Student Visa or Tourist/Visitors Visa.

 Most other visa types are eligible for enrolment.
 If you are unsure of the conditions of your visa, please contact us with your visa subclass number and we will check for you.